-All employers are required to deduct contributions from employee salaries and remit these to the SSS not later than the 10th day of each calendar month following the month for which they are applicable.
-Self-employed and voluntary members, however, are provided the option to pay quarterly for which the deadline is set on the 10th day of the month following the applicable quarter.
-Failure to pay compulsory contributions on time will entail a penalty of 3% per month from the date the contribution falls due until settled.
+Failure to pay compulsory contributions on time will entail a penalty of 2% per month from the date the contribution falls due until settled.
 In the event that a self-employed person does not make earnings in a particular month, he is no longer obliged to pay SSS contributions for the period.

-The SSS collects contributions through accredited banks (over-the-counter or through electronic data interchange or automatic debit arrangements), and tellering counters at the SSS head office and selected branches nationwide.
+The SSS collects contributions through accredited banks (over-the-counter or through electronic data interchange or automatic debit arrangements), Bayad Centers, SM Bills Payment kiosks and tellering counters at the SSS head office and selected branches nationwide.
+Self-employed and voluntary members also have the option to pay electronically via Globe's GCash.